conan-io/docs/reference/commands/profile.rst

   to adapt to latest tools, latest versions, or other changes in the environment.
   See :ref:`the Conan stability<stability>` section for more information.

+You can create a new auto-detected profile for your configuration using:

+..  code-block:: text
+    :caption: *auto-detected profile*

+    $ conan profile detect
+    Found apple-clang 14.0
+    apple-clang>=13, using the major as version
+    Detected profile:
+    [settings]
+    arch=x86_64
+    build_type=Release
+    compiler=apple-clang
+    compiler.cppstd=gnu17
+    compiler.libcxx=libc++
+    compiler.version=14
+    os=Macos

+    WARN: This profile is a guess of your environment, please check it.
+    WARN: Defaulted to cppstd='gnu17' for apple-clang.
+    WARN: The output of this command is not guaranteed to be stable and can change in future Conan versions.
+    WARN: Use your own profile files for stability.
+    Saving detected profile to /Users/barbarians/.conan2/profiles/default

+Be aware that if the profile already exists you have to use ``--force`` to overwrite it.
+Otherwise it will

+..  code-block:: text
+    :caption: *force overwriting already existing default profile*

+    $ conan profile detect
+    ERROR: Profile '/Users/carlosz/.conan2/profiles/default' already exists
+    $ conan profile detect --force
+    Found apple-clang 14.0
+    ...
+    Saving detected profile to /Users/carlosz/.conan2/profiles/default

 .. note::

     **Best practices**